ucdavis-noyce/YouTube-Sock-Puppet/README.md

 For starters, you can just run `python docker-api.py --build --run --max-containers 5`.
 This will perform the following steps:
   1. Build the docker image.
   2. Load training and testing videos from the _data_ directory.
   3. Create five sock puppets for the five ideology categories and assign them training and testing videos.
-These can be found in the _arguments_ directory which is created after the script is started.
+Once created, these sock puppet parameters can be found in the _arguments_ directory.
   4. Start docker containers for the five sock puppets.
 These sock puppets will run in parallel immediately and write their output to the _output/puppets_ directory once finished.

-There are two main files in this repository
+There are two main files in this repository.
   - `docker-api.py`: Provides an API for running Docker commands and creating/running sock puppet containers.
-The script generates arguments
+The script generates arguments for the sock puppets as well.
   - `sockpuppet.py`: The actual sock puppet implementation that runs inside each container.
-This is the actual sock puppet code that runs and collects YouTube data.
+This is the code that runs for each individual sock puppet.

 ### docker-api.py
 Inside `docker-api.py`, you'll find some parameters and arguments.
 Here's an overview of what they do.